 About J.F.
 Martel

 J.F.
-Martel is a writer on art, culture, religion, and philosophy.
+Martel is a writer on art, culture, and philosophy.

-His essays have appeared in online journals such as Daedalus, The North American Review, Metapsychosis, Canadian Notes & Queries, and Reality Sandwich, as well as in print anthologies from Penguin-Tarcher, North Atlantic Books, and Intellect Books.
-He wrote the Foreword for Michael Olivo's Saints & Sand (Harpy Books, 2024); the essay, "Photography is Haunted," for Shannon Taggart's Séance (Atelier Editions); and the foreword for Jobe Bittman's The Book of Antitheses (Lamentations of the Flame Princess, 2021).
+His essays have appeared in publications such as Daedalus, the Times Literary Supplement, the North American Review, Metapsychosis, and Canadian Notes & Queries, as well as in print anthologies from Tarcher-Penguin, North Atlantic Books, and Intellect Books.
+He wrote the foreword for Michael Olivo's Saints & Sand (Harpy Books, 2024); the essay, "Photography is Haunted," for Shannon Taggart's Séance (Atelier Editions); and the foreword for Jobe Bittman's The Book of Antitheses (Lamentations of the Flame Princess, 2021).
 Published in 2016, J.F.'s long-form essay, “Reality is Analog: Philosophizing with Stranger Things,” is available in e-book format from Untimely Books.

 He is the author of Reclaiming Art in the Age of Artifice, published in 2015 by Evolver Editions.
-Ediciones Atalanta released a Spanish translation of the work in 2017.
-On the occasion of its tenth anniversary, in 2025, Reclaiming Art was published by Basic Books as an audiobook and trade paperback, with an introduction by Donna Tartt.
+The book has since been translated into Spanish, Italian, and Korean.
+In 2025, Reclaiming Art was reissued by Basic Books in the U.S. and Abacus Books in the UK, with an introduction by the novelist Donna Tartt.

-J.F. co-hosts the Weird Studies podcast, a series of conversations on the intersections of philosophy, the arts, and the weird, with Phil Ford, associate professor of music in musicology at the Indiana University Jacobs School of Music.
+J.F. co-hosts the Weird Studies podcast, a series of conversations with musicologist Phil Ford on the intersections of philosophy, the arts, and the weird.

-His essays have appeared in online journals such as Daedalus, The North American Review, Metapsychosis, Canadian Notes & Queries, and Reality Sandwich, as well as in print anthologies from Penguin-Tarcher, North Atlantic Books, and Intellect Books.
-He wrote the Foreword for Michael Olivo's Saints & Sand (Harpy Books, 2024); the essay, "Photography is Haunted," for Shannon Taggart's Séance (Atelier Editions); and the foreword for Jobe Bittman's The Book of Antitheses (Lamentations of the Flame Princess, 2021).
+His essays have appeared in publications such as Daedalus, the Times Literary Supplement, the North American Review, Metapsychosis, and Canadian Notes & Queries, as well as in print anthologies from Tarcher-Penguin, North Atlantic Books, and Intellect Books.
+He wrote the foreword for Michael Olivo's Saints & Sand (Harpy Books, 2024); the essay, "Photography is Haunted," for Shannon Taggart's Séance (Atelier Editions); and the foreword for Jobe Bittman's The Book of Antitheses (Lamentations of the Flame Princess, 2021).
 Published in 2016, J.F.'s long-form essay, “Reality is Analog: Philosophizing with Stranger Things,” is available in e-book format from Untimely Books.

 He is the author of Reclaiming Art in the Age of Artifice, published in 2015 by Evolver Editions.
-Ediciones Atalanta released a Spanish translation of the work in 2017.
-On the occasion of its tenth anniversary, in 2025, Reclaiming Art was published by Basic Books as an audiobook and trade paperback, with an introduction by Donna Tartt.
+The book has since been translated into Spanish, Italian, and Korean.
+In 2025, Reclaiming Art was reissued by Basic Books in the U.S. and Abacus Books in the UK, with an introduction by the novelist Donna Tartt.

-J.F. co-hosts the Weird Studies podcast, a series of conversations on the intersections of philosophy, the arts, and the weird, with Phil Ford, associate professor of music in musicology at the Indiana University Jacobs School of Music.
+J.F. co-hosts the Weird Studies podcast, a series of conversations with musicologist Phil Ford on the intersections of philosophy, the arts, and the weird.

 Contact